Why Slang Changes Faster Than Dictionaries: The Speed Gap in Language Evolution

 The mechanism: Digital platforms enable global reach instantly.

 Why it matters: Slang spreads globally in days, while dictionary documentation takes years.
+A term coined in London can be used in Lagos, Los Angeles, and Tokyo within the same week.

-Real example: "Rizz" spread globally in weeks through TikTok, while dictionary processes take years.
+"Rizz" spread globally in weeks through TikTok, while dictionary processes take years.

 Real-Time Feedback